dereknahman/the-frage-haver/posts/roundone.md

 Unit testing

 This is where you break code down into pieces and subject each little piece to a series of tests.
-They run periodically, often after changes to the suorce code.
+They run periodically, often after changes to the source code.
 They don't depend on outside systems, only their tiny little self-contained ecosystems.

 Integration testing